^

 • Take vitamin complexes.

 The above rules significantly reduce the risk of developing the disease.
-If the inflammation still occurs, then you should immediately consult a doctor.
-Self-medication is fraught with the transition of pathology into a chronic form and the development of life-threatening complications.
+If inflammation does occur, you should immediately consult a doctor.
+Self-medication is fraught with the transition of the pathology to a chronic form and the development of life-threatening complications.

 Forecast

 In most cases, inflammation of the urinary system has a positive prognosis.
-If the disease is diagnosed at an early stage and effective therapy has been performed, the risk of complications or the transition of inflammation to a chronic form is minimal.
+If the disease is diagnosed at an early stage and effective therapy is carried out, then the risk of complications or inflammation becoming chronic is minimal.

-A chronic cervical cystitis and its prognosis depend on the severity of pathological symptoms and the presence of concomitant diseases.
-Without medical assistance, the disease can lead to dangerous consequences.
-Good results of treatment of both acute and chronic forms are possible with a comprehensive approach to therapy and elimination of predisposing factors.
-With a secondary trigonitis, the prognosis depends entirely on the outcome of the underlying pathology.
+Chronic cervical cystitis and its prognosis depend on the severity of pathological symptoms and the presence of concomitant diseases.
+Without medical care, the disease can lead to dangerous consequences.
+Good treatment results for both acute and chronic forms are possible with a comprehensive approach to therapy and the elimination of predisposing factors.
+With secondary trigonitis, the prognosis depends entirely on the outcome of the underlying pathology.

 You are reporting a typo in the following text: